Henry Clay Jr.: Mexican–American War

 When the Mexican–American War threatened, Clay was appointed to a regiment, the 2nd Kentucky Volunteers.
 He was commissioned a lieutenant colonel and led his regiment in support of Zachary Taylor's invasion force in 1846.

 Clay brought one of his slaves named John with him to the war.
 On January 1, 1847, he wrote a letter back to his Kentucky family: "John asks me to give his Xmas compliments to you.
 He is still with me and has turned out on the whole a very good boy.
 He thanks God that he is still safe as several of his black companions have been killed by the Mexicans."

 Clay was killed in action while leading a charge of his regiment in the Battle of Buena Vista on February 23, 1847.
-His body was transported to Kentucky, where his funeral was a major event in Louisville—"practically the whole town turned out to see the parade"—and he was interred in Frankfort Cemetery in Frankfort.
+His body was transported to Kentucky, accompanied by Kentucky-born Colonel Jefferson Davis, where his funeral was a major event in Louisville—"practically the whole town turned out to see the parade"—and he was interred in Frankfort Cemetery in Frankfort.

 His slave John also returned to Kentucky, where after emancipation, he took the full name John Henry Clay.
 In 1876, he and his wife Sallie had a son, Herman Heaton Clay.
 In 1912, Herman and his wife Edith had a son of their own and named him Cassius Marcellus Clay, after the abolitionist cousin of Henry Clay.
 In 1942, Cassius and his wife Odessa Grady Clay had a son they named Cassius Marcellus Clay Jr., who would later change his name to Muhammad Ali and become three-time heavyweight champion of the world and one of the most famous humans of the 20th century.